Debbie Phillips: Policies, positions and initiatives

-With Republicans gaining the House majority in 2011, Phillips had remained critical on the majority's plan to eliminate former Governor Ted Strickland's model for school funding, stating, "If we back away from our responsibility, it's going to be local taxpayers or the mom who now has to pay tuition for her child to attend kindergarten."
-She also has brought forth concerns that changes to the all-day kindergarten provision would conflict with the state's Race to the Top plan, which has garnered $400 million in federal funding for Ohio schools.
+With Republicans gaining the House majority in 2011, Phillips remained critical of the majority's plan to eliminate former Governor Ted Strickland's model for school funding, stating, "If we back away from our responsibility, it's going to be local taxpayers or the mom who now has to pay tuition for her child to attend kindergarten."
+She also brought forth concerns that changes to the all-day kindergarten provision would conflict with the state's Race to the Top plan, which had garnered $400 million in federal funding for Ohio schools.

-Phillips has been critical of state schools Superintendent Stan Heffner, stating that he influenced state contract awards to benefit a business that later offered him employment.
+Phillips was critical of Ohio Schools Superintendent Stan Heffner, alleging that he influenced state contract awards to benefit a business that later offered him employment.

-She has also threatened legal action if Governor John Kasich does not offer actual budget numbers regarding his education funding in the biennium budget.
+She also threatened legal action if Governor John Kasich did not offer actual budget numbers regarding his education funding in the biennium budget.